-- 3.4 The judgment in Macdonald v Professional Conduct Committee3 confirmed the approach taken in Cooray.
-This was further confirmed in a complaint to the Plumbers, Gasfitters and Drainlayers' Board, Owen v Wynyard4 where the judgment referred with approval to the passages from Corray and Macdonald in upholding a 24% costs order made by the Board. - 3.5 In all the circumstances, the Board has reduced the order for costs.
+- 3.3 The judgment in Macdonald v Professional Conduct Committee3 confirmed the approach taken in Cooray.
+This was further confirmed in a complaint to the Plumbers, Gasfitters and Drainlayers' Board, Owen v Wynyard4 where the judgment referred with approval to the passages from Corray and Macdonald in upholding a 24% costs order made by the Board. - 3.4 The Board notes that the Respondent has been cooperative in regard to the Board's inquiry.
+This and the Respondent's financial position and costs incurred in the Environment Court are appropriate matters to be considered in mitigation. - 3.5 Under all the circumstances, the Board has reduced the order for costs and the sum of \$2,000 is consdiered to be a reasonable amount toward the costs of and incidental to the Board's inquiry.